 Paraguay has a floating exchange rate regime.
 From time to time, the Central Bank intervenes in the foreign exchange market to stabilize the Guaraní, without changing the market trend.
 In the last decade, the exchange rate in Paraguay has followed the trend of regional currencies; however, during such period, the Guaraní has proven to be one of the relatively more stable currencies in the region.
-During the first quarter of 2017, the Guaraní appreciated, although the trend decelerated slightly in the second quarter of 2017.
-Appreciation in 2017 was due to external factors, such as the weakening of the dollar due to uncertainty surrounding the economic policies of the United States, and, in part, due to internal factors, including Paraguay's macroeconomic performance.
-In 2018, exchange rate depreciation followed the larger global trend due to a better economic outlook in the United States that led to increases in the federal funds rate.
 In 2019, the exchange rate depreciation followed the global and regional trends of the U.S. dollar.
 Despite the reduction of the federal funds rate, global commercial, technological and political developments strengthened the U.S. dollar.
 In addition, at the domestic level, lower a gricultural production and the decrease of commodity prices resulted in a significant reduction in exports income, which also contributed to the depreciation of the Guaraní.
 In 2020, during the beginning of the COVID-19 pandemic, the Guaraní exhibited a significant depreciation against the U.S. dollar consistent with the South American regional trend.
 However, towards the end of 2020, the U.S. dollar weakened against the Guaraní, as well as against most currencies in South America, in the context of optimism related to COVID-19 vaccines, mitigating the cumulative depreciation in 2020.
-In 2021, the Guaraní appreciated against the U.S. dollar in the first quarter of the year because of a large inflow of U.S. dollars from agricultural exports.
-A subsequent decrease in agricultural exports between the second and third quarters of 2021 resulted in the depreciation of the Guaraní against the U.S. dollar.
+In 2021, the Guaraní appreciated against the U.S. dollar in the first quarter of the year because of a large inflow of U.S. dollars from a gricultural exports.
+A subsequent decrease in a gricultural exports between the second and third quarters of 2021 resulted in the depreciation of the Guaraní against the U.S. dollar.
 The exchange rate remained relatively stable from August 2021 to the end of 2021.
 In 2022, the cumulative depreciation of the Guaraní against the U.S. dollar was 3.08%.
 Although the nominal exchange rate remained relatively stable during the first half of 2022, the Guaraní depreciated rapidly from the third quarter onward.
 This depreciation was driven by the strengthening position of the U.S. dollar within the global market, triggered by adjustments to the Federal Reserve's interest rates and the heightened likelihood of a global recession.

-In 2023, despite the increases of exports and a positive trade balance in Paraguay in the first three quarters, the Guaraní depreciated against the U.S. dollar by 4.38%, resulting in a verage G.7,288.9 per US\$ 1.00, mainly due to the persistently high U.S treasury interest rates observed during the year.
+In 2023, despite the increases of exports and a positive trade balance in Paraguay in the first three quarters, the Guaraní depreciated against the U.S. dollar by 4.38%, resulting in a verage G.7,288.9 per US\$1.00, mainly due to the persistently high U.S treasury interest rates observed during the year.
+Finally, in 2024, the average exchange rate was G.7,560.2 per US\$1.00, resulting in a depreciation of 3.72% against the U.S. dollar, mainly due to the strengthening of the US currency resulting from persistently high US bond reference rates.